htylab/tigerbx/README.md

 * This repo provides deep learning methods with pretrained models for brain extraction.
 * We also provided the stand-alone application working on Windows, Mac, and Linux.
-* The software has been exclusively designed for research purposes.
+* The software has been exclusively designed for research purposes and is not intended for any commercial application.
-* It is not recommended nor advised for clinical applications.
+* The software should not be used in clinical applications.

 ![tigerbet](./doc/tigerbx.png)